All Episodes

 And that's what people need to take away from even those questions today.

-Bradley Smith, the former FEC chair who I've interviewed, said there was no crime committed.
+And we saw that when he severely limited any testimony as it relates to the law in this case, Bradley Smith, the former FEC chair who I've interviewed, said there was no crime committed.

-Uh that's my my personal point of view.
+That's my personal point of view.

-And and then, of course, leading into jury instructions today, which I found absurd, which is that the jury don't need to agree on what has occurred.
+And then, of course, leading into jury instructions today, which I found absurd, which is that the jury don't need to agree on what has occurred.

-The requirement extends to all issues, and to find someone guilty, jurors must always agree without dissent on every necessary element of a of a purported crime.
+And to find someone guilty, jurors must always agree without dissent on every necessary element of a purported crime.

-Um as has done in this case, I think sending a lifeline and a possible you know, if there's a guilty verdict, I I would put the burden on him.
+That is not the instructions this judge, who I believe, again, is putting cinderblocks on the scales of justice, and you can correct me if you disagree with me, has done in this case, I think sending a lifeline and a possible, you know, if there's a guilty verdict, I would put the burden on him.

-Well, look, even on who wants to be a millionaire, you only get three lifelines, right?
+Well, look, even on Who Wants to Be a Millionaire, you only get three lifelines, right?

-But I agree with your analysis, Sean, that that time after time, the judge kept throwing the prosecutors' lifelines.
+But I agree with your analysis, Sean, that time after time, the judge kept throwing the prosecutors' lifelines.

 Your job is to do justice.

-You want to make sure the convictions upheld on appeal.
+You want to make sure the conviction's upheld on appeal.

 But what has happened systematically, even from the very beginning of this, some of the testimony, like the testimony from Stormy Daniels, completely irrelevant.

-You can go through the litany, almost every single witness that either testified or wasn't allowed to testify, as you noted, uh the former president's expert really was putting yeah, the the cinder blocks, the finger, the fist, whatever you want to call it on the scale of justice.
+Almost every single witness that either testified or wasn't allowed to testify, as you noted, the former president's expert, really was putting, yeah, the cinder blocks, the finger, the fist, whatever you want to call it, on the scale of justice.

-And in the Soviet Union, what that meant was is that the political establishment, the intelligentsia, um, the deep state, whatever you want to call it, that if you did not agree with them or kowtow to what they wanted, they literally would end your career and you'd find yourself in prison.
+And in the Soviet Union, what that meant was that the political establishment, the intelligentsia, the deep state, whatever you want to call it, that if you did not agree with them or kowtow to what they wanted, they literally would end your career and you'd find yourself in prison.

-I mean, even at the end, when the prosecutors made their closing argument yesterday, they started talking about if you find that he tried paid made this payment to try to influence the election, he is guilty.
+I mean, even at the end, when the prosecutors made their closing argument yesterday, they started talking about if you find that he made this payment to try to influence the election, he is guilty.

 That's not true.

-That's not the legal standard, but putting that aside, by their own theory, and and I've heard people talk about this like, well, then Hillary Clinton was guilty for the steel dossier, which he paid on a legal fees.
+But putting that aside, by their own theory, and I've heard people talk about this, like, well, then Hillary Clinton was guilty for the steel dossier, which he paid out of legal fees.

-Clearly that's true.
+Clearly, that's true.

 But do people in the media realize under that very theory, by them suppressing stories, by them, you know, whether it's the mainstream media or whether it's social media, by suppressing the Hunter Biden story, they literally could be charged by a prosecutor out there somewhere because by doing that, if they had more sales or somehow they profited from it and they were doing it to influence the election, they're guilty of a crime, according to Alvin Bragg's theory.

-So that has a chilling effect, and where are all the folks in the ACLU or the liberal media saying, wait a minute, this theory one day could come back to bite us, is Ronald Reagan used to say.
+And where are all the folks in the ACLU or the liberal media saying, wait a minute, this theory one day could come back to bite us?

 What did he say?